Jeyxiang/yelp_airflow/README.md

 ### B. Create service account
 Under IAM and Admin, set up your Google Cloud Platform service account by granting the right admin and access privileges.
 Granted roles include Editor and Storage Admin.
 Once created, you can view the service account on the main page.
 It is important that your service account is created under the project you have just initialised.

 Click into the service account and navigate to the Keys tab to create a private key.
 Select JSON as the key type and upon creation, the key will be automatically downloaded into your computer.
-Keep track of the path to where the key is stored for section e.
+Keep track of the path to where the key is stored for section E.

 ### C. Create Google Cloud Storage and Buckets